Theme Park and Attraction Scents

 - Feel, when you experience a ride you are sitting on the ride, whether it being a roller coaster with the harness coming over your head builds up to the excitement.
 Additionally a carousel horse that you sit on could have heat and breathing movement to it (like the Avatar ride in Disney’s Animal Kingdom), a haunted house may have an un-even floor to disorientate the ride goers, temperature of rides, hot and cold areas can set the scent and a recoil of a gun on a ride is also an experience of touch and feel.

-Fragrancing an experience or attraction is such a cheap and doable solution today and brings new people in to the experience that may of previously only waited on the side line.
+Fragrancing an experience or attraction is such a cheap and doable solution today and brings new people in to the experience that may have previously only waited on the side line.

 Closer to home, another attraction that uses scents to build upon the experience for visitors is the Jorvik Viking Centre here in York.
 The attraction is a totally immersed experience based upon how Olde Yorke would look, feel and smell back 1000 years ago.
 One of the most important features on the attraction is the careful, well thought out and controlled scents that are experienced during the ride.

-There maybe a fire being used for cooking, so the fragrance experienced when seeing that will be a burning wood, flint aroma and possibly slight food smell, later on, the sanitary conditions will be shown and maybe a fragrance resembling this, additionally, basic living conditions back 1000 year ago may have smelt very different today, so these can be also experienced, these could resemble medieval farming, animals, pigs and barn smells.
+For example, there may be a camp fire being used for cooking, so the fragrance experienced when seeing that will be of burning wood and a flint aroma and possibly a slight food smell, later on, on the ride, the sanitary conditions will be shown (a dunny) and maybe a fragrance resembling this, (no more detail is needed), additionally, basic living conditions back 1000 year ago may have smelt very different from today.
+For example, raw meat, fish and fresh dirt could be experienced to help build the memories and bolstering the experience in the guests and of course these could be resembling the medieval farming, animals, pigs and barn smells.

 One of the hardest things to do when fragrancing is the removal of the fragrances once they have been experienced, this is ok when there is movement of people on the ride, but what if they are not moving, for example, in a cinema or theatre?
 The air will have to be moved by the way of large fans.
 So for this to work successfully, the image on the screen should be that of movement as to not confuse the viewer while the fans are one, so it is works out to being a visual, fragrance and feel experience they are experiencing while being sat still.